paulinedangla/MySQL/README.md

 ## When did you work on this project ?

 I have been working on this project since the beginning of June 2022.
-This learning is separated into three stages:
+This learning is separated into three times :
 - June 2022: UDEMY online course.
 - First half of July 2022: exercises on HackerRank.
 - From the second half of July and until obtaining a job in the data sector: continuous research and projects.